nosovk/flowershow/content/Projects/ROP/client-onboarding-process.md

 ![[rls-theme-4.png]]

 ## Design
-- we need product logo in *vector* format.
+- we need product Logo in *vector* format.
 - if you have some branding docs, show them to us
 - or you can just draw some design from scratch, respecting url structure that exists in example.